Frequently Asked Questions

 Q: How do I check out the companies I am considering to install my new system?

 This is the easiest, yet most important step - call customers.
 Eliminate any company that doesn''t give you a list of customers that they have installed during the last 1-24 months.
 Call the BBB and tell them you are considering a new system and ask about their experience with Woods Air Conditioning (or any other company you are considering).

 Q: How do I pay for my new system?

 We accept VISA, Mastercard, Discover, Cash and Checks.
-We also have financing available for low monthly payments.
+We also have financing available, subject to credit approval, with convenient monthly payments.

 Q: Why should I consider a new high-efficiency filter?

 High-efficiency filters remove more of the smaller particles from the air.
 This will help us breathe better and reduce sinus problems, headaches and colds.
 Many people miss fewer days from school and work and use less allergy medication.
 The air is filtered before entering the air conditioning and furnace.
 Woods Air Conditioning has several different filters available and can show you the differences in efficiency and installation cost.

 Q: Should I have a new programmable thermostat installed with my new system?